JosephEoff/josepheoff.github.io/_posts/2019-10-07-voltagebooster-pt2.md

 [Last time around,](voltagebooster) I built a really simple switching power supply that boosts 1.5V DC from a single dry cell to a voltage high enough to drive a green LED.
 Green LEDs need 2.2V to actually light up.
 If the voltage is too low, then LEDs do **nothing.** Not light up dimly, not blink, just **nothing.**  A single dry cell cannot light a green LED - unless you boost the voltage.

-Now I' going explain how that silly looking pile of wire and scotch tape manages to work.
+Now I'm going explain how that silly looking pile of wire and scotch tape manages to work.

 But first, I'm going to back up and get a bit abstract.